 Jason Sprague is a PhD candidate in religious studies at the University of Iowa.
 As a 2015 Research Travel Grant recipient, he traveled to Notre Dame to use the archives for—and answer our questions about—his dissertation, “‘The Shadow of a Cross’: Odawa Catholicism in Waganakisi, 1765–1825.”

 After installing the exhbit last week at the Notre Dame Center for Arts and Culture, Catherine Osborne answered our questions about Frederick Franck, his art from Vatican II, and how it can help inform our understanding of the Council.

+An exhibit of rarely seen drawings from the Second Vatican Council will be on display in South Bend this August and September to commemorate the 50th anniversary of the closing of Vatican II.
 The Cushwa Center for the Study of American Catholicism and the Notre Dame Center for Arts & Culture present Outsider at the Vatican: Frederick Franck’s Drawings from the Second Vatican Council…

 On April 11, the Seminar in American Religion discussed Grant Wacker’s biography of Billy Graham, America’s Pastor: Billy Graham and the Shaping of a Nation (Harvard University Press, 2014).
 An unusually large crowd of about 60 visitors packed the room in McKenna Conference Center and enjoyed a stimulating morning

 More than 125 participants from 10 countries will take attend a symposium titled “The Nun in the World: Catholic Sisters & Vatican II,” which runs from May 7-9 at the University of Notre Dame’s London Global Gateway.…